dfoddav2/SS25-dsitributed-systems-assignment/message_queue/README.md

 deno run dev
 ```

+## Setting `.env` variables

+Main top level configurations can be changed through the [.env](./.env) file, including the maximum message queue size constraint, database save setting, and many others.

+Don't forget that there is a separate [.env.docker](./.env.docker) file for running inside Docker.
+This is needed, as Docker services communicate with each other through their service name resolution, instead of the localhost when running locally.

 ## Frontend UI

 As I did not want to spend too much time on implementing a custom frontend, I am simply using `Scalar`, which is a quick endpoint tester consuming OpenAPI documentation, quite alike `Swagger`.
 Once running, you can find it at [http://localhost:8003/ui]("http://localhost:8003/ui").